NicolasHug/Surprise/README.md

 -------

-Here is a simple example showing how you can (down)load a dataset, split it for 3-folds cross-validation,and compute the MAE and RMSE of the [SVD](http://recsys.readthedocs.io/en/latest/matrix_factorization.html#recsys.prediction_algorithms.matrix_factorization.SVD) algorithm.
+Here is a simple example showing how you can (down)load a dataset, split it for 3-folds cross-validation, and compute the MAE and RMSE of the [SVD](http://recsys.readthedocs.io/en/latest/matrix_factorization.html#recsys.prediction_algorithms.matrix_factorization.SVD) algorithm.